ldclabs/idempotent-proxy/src/idempotent-proxy-canister/README.md

 The `idempotent-proxy-canister` automatically updates the proxy token periodically and offers the following three proxy interfaces to accommodate different business scenarios:

 1. `proxy_http_request`: Prioritizes the first agent.
 If it fails (status code > 500), it attempts the next agent until it succeeds.
-2. `parallel_call_one_ok`: Calls all agents in parallel.
+2. `parallel_call_any_ok`: Calls all agents in parallel.
 If any one succeeds, it returns the successful result; otherwise, it returns the last failed result.
 3. `parallel_call_all_ok`: Calls all agents in parallel.
 Only returns a successful result if all agents succeed and the results are identical; otherwise, it returns a 500 error with an array of all results.

 Note: If only one agent is configured, all three interfaces are equivalent.